WEIHNACHTS stollen

 40g caster sugar – 60g boiling water

-icing sugar for dusting
+about 250g icing sugar for dusting

-Marinate the fruit with the brandy and set to one side.
+Marinate the fruit with the brandy overnight.

 easy